A Crew at harvest, working a row together at first light.

 1. 01

-Choose a vineyard and a vintage.
+Choose a wine and a region, and how many vines.

 2. 02